datachomp/datachomp.github.com/source/_posts/2012-10-15-using-unicorn-with-sinatra-or-padrino-on-heroku.md

 2nd: I added Unicorn to my GemFile:
 <code>#rack server
 gem 'unicorn'</code>
+You will want to  "bundle install" after that step so  that it gets picked up and added to your Gemfile.lock

 3rd: I added a Procfile to the root of my app: **touch Procfile** and added the following:
 <code>web: bundle exec unicorn -p $PORT -c ./config/unicorn.rb</code>